JoshuaGalla/BCMarkerDiscovery/README.md

 # **Data:**

-This project specifically builds upon the work above by attemtping to replicate their results using a [separate dataset](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE176078) of 26 combined HER2+, ER+, and TNBC-specific patient samples.
+This project specifically builds upon the work above by attempting to replicate their results using a [separate dataset](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE176078) of 26 combined HER2+, ER+, and TNBC-specific patient samples.

 The raw script for conducting this project's analysis is described in the `analysis/project_analysis.R` file.
 A subsequent markdown file and formal report that contains this raw code in combination with further annotations, links to literature supporting findings, figures/plots, and continued discussion and future directions can be seen in the files `report/project_analysis_markdown.Rmd` and `report/project_analysis_report.html` respectively.
 Due to the file size viewing limitations on GitHub, the formal report file `report/project_analysis_report.html` may need to be downloaded in order to be viewed.